kenanmasri/e3lm/README.md

 ## So what is this exactly?

+### This is an attempt at creating a markup language.

 3LM is a structure language parsed in Python.

 It is used for defining hierarchial objects, intended mainly to help write structured content fast and with ease.